 The new legislation also requires judges to consider the payer's financial and personal circumstances more than they’ve had to do in the past.
 Judges now have more guidance when adjusting alimony because the alimony payer has lost his or her job or retired.
 Judges can modify alimony after a payer of alimony has been unemployed for 90 days or more.
 The new law contemplates that a retired ex-spouse can stop making alimony payments after turning 67 years old.

-These days, many marriages are short-lived.
+These days, as the alimony attorneys at our Monmouth and Middlesex County firm have observed, many marriages are short-lived.
 Under the new law, when a marriage is less than 20 years, the alimony payments will not last as long as the length of the marriage except under "exceptional circumstances."
 Some critics of this reform have noted that women who take time out of the workforce may permanently lose their earning potential.
 The alimony reform bill would get rid of “permanent alimony” awards and create new guidelines for the term of limited duration alimony based primarily on the length of the marriage.

 While judicial discretion is not fully eliminated, it is reduced under the reforms.
 In the past, alimony ended when the spouse who was receiving the payments remarried.
 The new law encourages judges to pause an alimony order if an ex-spouse moves in with a new partner, even if his or her financial needs have not changed.
-This can be problematic if the new partner cannot contribute for a good reason, such as a medical condition or disability.Discuss Your Family Law Concerns with a Middlesex County Lawyer
+This can be problematic if the new partner cannot contribute for a good reason, such as a medical condition or disability.Discuss Your Concerns with an Alimony Lawyer in Monmouth or Middlesex County

 The experienced spousal support attorneys at Goldstein Law Group have advised and represented residents of Middlesex County and beyond in family law matters.
 We have four attorneys at our firm that serve as Early Settlement panelists.
 Among the diverse range of clients we have represented includes two current/former family law judges in their own family law matters.
 If you currently or in the future anticipate that you will be paying or receiving alimony payments, we can help you understand how the new laws will apply to your case.
-We serve clients in Freehold, East Brunswick, Marlboro and Manalapan, among other communities.
+Our Middlesex and Monmouth County alimony attorneys serve clients in Freehold, East Brunswick, Marlboro and Manalapan, among other communities.
 Contact us at 732-967-6777 or via our online form.